IMAGE VIA @EAT_GAUCHO | INSTAGRAM

 This downtown gastropub is the obvious choice for some quality steak.
 Enjoy the meat, scrap the potatoes.
 We know what the name suggests, but trust us — the Build Your Own Ribeye is exactly what you’re after.
 Top with a sharp and zesty chimichurri to round out that tender ribeye taste.
 And with sides like creamy spinach and roasted cauliflower, you won’t be able to choose just one.

 Paleo is all about fruits and veggies.
 Why not shake things up by getting your daily dose in a whole new form?
 Head to Clean Juice in East Liberty for exactly that — fresh juice made with clean, unprocessed ingredients that are sure to quench your thirst.
 Looking for something more substantial?
-We recommend The Berry Bowl (skip the granola) for a no-nonsense açaí bowl so good, you’ll satisfy your sweet tooth in the most natural way possible.
+We recommend The Berry Bowl (sans granola) for a no-nonsense açaí bowl that's sure to satisfy your stomach and your sweet tooth.